alirezanoori1476/Alireza-Noori/README.md

 -----------------------------------------------------------------------------

+👋👋 Hi There.
+I’m Alireza Noori, a passionate software developer who loves to create innovative solutions using .NET technologies.

 😎😎 About Me:

-  As a passionate software developer, I thrive on overcoming challenges and creating innovative solutions.
-With expertise in .NET development, I have a keen interest in software architecture and domain-driven design, always striving to learn new skills and improve my software design, patterns, and practices.
-I am well-versed in agile methodologies and tools, including Scrum, Jira, and Git.
-With strong communication, collaboration, and problem-solving skills, I excel both on collaborative teams and as an independent worker.
-I am always on the lookout for opportunities to contribute to meaningful projects and collaborate with other developers.
+  I have a strong background in software architecture and domain-driven design, and I always aim to learn new skills and improve my software design, patterns, and practices.
+I am proficient in .NET development, including C#, ASP.Net, SignalR, Entity Framework Core, and Dapper.
+I also have experience with SQL Server, Elastic Search, MongoDB, Redis, OAuth 2.0 & OpenID Connect, HTML, CSS, Bootstrap, SASS, Javascript, Typescript, Angular, Razor Pages, and Hangfire.
+I am familiar with agile methodologies and tools, such as Scrum, Jira, and Git.
+I enjoy working both on collaborative teams and as an independent worker.
+I am looking for opportunities to contribute to meaningful projects and collaborate with other developers.

 -----------------------------------------------------------------------------